omgupta1608/qq/README.md

 # qq

-A simple and minimal command-line todo manager written in Rust.
+A simple and minimal command-line todo manager that I created for myself while learning and playing around with Rust and now I use qq almost daily.

+### Why the name qq?
+It's just simple to type.

+### v2 thoughts?
+I am thinking of adding the ability to save your data to the cloud so that it syncs across devices too.

 ---